Yadro/rn-list-example/README.md

 # RN list example
-It's list of people with filter by name and age.
+It's a list of people with filters by name and age.

 Also, you can open the person and look at person info, like
 - Name